SOLAS-TTRPG/SOLAS/README.md

 | A great place to start!
 You can pick up the rules and start playing in the same afternoon | Totally printable!
 But also please see [How to Print](Character%20Sheet/How%20to%20Print.md) |

 # Preface
-The main goals of TTRPGs are to provide exploration, social interaction, and combat for a group with a common interest in storytelling.
-Unfortunately, a lot have really complex systems that stop new players from picking up the rules and start playing that same day.
+The main goals of Tabletop Roleplaying Games (TTRPGs) are to provide exploration, social interaction, and combat for a group with a common interest in storytelling.

-The goal of SOLAS is to do that.
-A dead-simple system that uses players' knowledge of storytelling to allow them to quickly understand their options and get started playing with any type of story they want to tell.
-While most of SOLAS is flavored as Medieval fantasy with a dose of Lovecraft, it has the flexibility to accommodate many other settings, have fun with it and let me know if you cook up something crazy!

-I grew up playing first edition Dungeons and Dragons (copyright, WotC and Hasbro), and when I moved to fifth edition I noticed some things that didn't seem like they helped streamline the TTRPG process.
-Spell lists had been made confusing, with differing rules for different classes and combat having more moving pieces yet less flexibility.
-After playing TIME Stories (copyright, Space Cowboys) and seeing the strengths of a D6 dice system, I starting building out this system.
-Call of Cthulu, homebrewed DnD with friends, and a fan-made Hollow Knight-inspired TTRPG, all helped inform the SOLAS mechanics to make it more adaptable, and quicker to learn for newcomers.
+Some TTRPGs make this overly cumbersome with tons of rolling, rules with caveat rules, and systems that might work mechanically but don't make sense.
+Barrier to entry is just way too high for most, whether in complexity, cost, or both.

+SOLAS is an attempt to correct these issues in larger systems by providing an extremely pick-up-and-playable rule set that even players who are unfamiliar with TTRPGs can learn quickly.
+The goal is to provide a dead-simple system that allows for quick understanding of available options, while providing room for diving in and getting creative.

+# About the Creator
+I got introduced to TTRPGs with Advanced Dungeons and Dragons (copyright Hasbro), and was totally captured by it.
+Over time I branched out to 5e, and got inspired to run my own campaigns from T.I.M.E.
+Stories (copyright Space Cowboys) and Call of Cthulu (copyright Chaosium).
+After seeing straightforward aspects of other systems that still allowed for player freedom and creativity, I started running my own campaigns and one shots with my own system: something lighter to fit me and my player's needs (less crunchy and better customization).

 And that's where we are today!
 Thanks for checking it out.